dotnet/docs-maui/docs/user-interface/handlers/create.md

 }
 ```

 Each Action is executed in response to a command being sent from the cross-platform control, and is a `static` method that requires the handler interface, cross-platform control interface, and optional data as arguments.
-In each case, each Action calls a method defined in the `MauiVideoPlayer` class, after extracting the optional data.
+In each case, the Action calls a method defined in the `MauiVideoPlayer` class, after extracting the optional data.

-On iOS and Mac Catalyst, the `MauiVideoPlayer` class encapsulates the `AVPlayer` and `AVPlayerViewController` types to keep the native video controls separated from their handler:
+On iOS and Mac Catalyst, the `MauiVideoPlayer` class encapsulates the `AVPlayer` and `AVPlayerViewController` types to keep the native views separated from their handler:

 ```csharp
 using AVFoundation;